 It rides great around town with a full charge waiting every morning.
 Because of the high starting torque, you can maneuver in tight spots much quicker than a gasoline car.

 The gear selector is the simplest.
 Only four positions are possible: forward, reverse, neutral, and a button push for park.
 It takes about 30 seconds to get acclimated.
 My electric bill has gone up by less than $10 per month.
-Gasoline cars and stations will be obsolete once the battery limitations are solved.
+Gasoline cars and stations are obsolete.

 Many have commented on the mileage remaining indicator.
 It can be deceiving.
 If you are freeway driving or going up hill, the mileage number will show lower than what the batteries are capable of.
 You must rely more on the graphical gauge to the right of the number for a more accurate battery reading.